MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

 # Develop with Q# + Python

-This is the installation guide for the QDK environment to program hybrid Q# and Python programs.
+Install the QDK to develop Python host programs to call Q# operations.

 1. Pre-requisites